Ablative CO2 Laser: Treatment, Recovery & Results

 - Reduced appearance of sun damage and pigmentation

-Results from fully ablative CO2 laser are generally long lasting — because the procedure stimulates the formation of new skin and collagen, many patients report sustained improvement for several years following treatment.
+Results from fully ablative CO2 laser are generally long lasting because the procedure stimulates the formation of new skin and collagen.
+Many patients report sustained improvement for several years following treatment.
 For patients seeking improvement with shorter downtime, fractional CO2 laser resurfacing may be a more appropriate option.

 Ablative CO2 Laser Cost

-Because fully ablative CO2 laser typically produces significant improvement from a single session, the overall cost of treatment may compare favourably with the cumulative cost of multiple fractional CO2 laser sessions required to achieve similar results.
+Because fully ablative CO2 laser typically produces notable improvement from a single session, the overall cost of treatment may compare favourably with the cumulative cost of multiple fractional CO2 laser sessions required to achieve similar results.

 Factors that influence ablative CO2 laser cost include: